Dyott monoplane: Design

 The low aspect ratio wings were parallel edged and almost square tipped, with the thin airfoil section typical of the time.
 They were built around two spars, each a spruce-ash-spruce sandwich, and the profile was formed with mixed spruce and ash ribs.
 Both spars fitted into sockets formed by two transverse fuselage struts, but the rear socket was made oversize and the spar attached with a bolt and split pin to allow movement, as the Dyott was laterally controlled by wing warping.
 The main in-flight aerodynamic forces on each wing were carried by pairs of cables to the front spar from the forward skid mounting point, an arrangement that caused some concern over the transfer of landing loads to the wing.
 Each wing was braced from above with four wires, two to each spar, from an inverted V steel pylon just in front of the cockpit.
 A short vertical steel post below the rear of the cockpit carried pairs of wing warping wires to the rear spar.

-The tailplane, attached to the top of the fuselage was triangular, without eternal bracing and carrying elevators with a V shaped gap to allow rudder movement.
+The tailplane, attached to the top of the fuselage was triangular, without eternal bracing and carrying elevators with a V-shaped gap to allow rudder movement.
 The fin was very small and triangular; the rudder hinge ran from fin tip to the bottom of the fuselage.
 Control wires ran externally from about halfway down the rear fuselage.

 The aircraft was completed early in 1913; testing was rapid and satisfactory.
+It was fitted with the world's first flight data recorder, a device that used pointers to trace records onto a strip of paper running between two rollers.